-No, steam cleaners should not be used on velvet sofas, as steam may damage the fabric.
+No, you shouldn’t use a steam cleaner on velvet sofas, as steam may damage the fabric.
 Instead, use a vacuum cleaner with a soft brush attachment to gently remove dirt and pet hair.

 Can I use baking soda on my velvet sofa?

-No, baking soda is not recommended for use on velvet sofas, as it can cause discoloration and damage to the fabric.
+No, you shouldn’t use baking soda on velvet sofas, as it can cause discoloration and damage to the fabric.

 Can I use bleach on my velvet sofa?